On the expected number of roots of a random Dirichlet polynomial: Concluding remarks

 In the case $\sigma>1/2$, one can show that $\EE N(T;\sigma)\ll T$, and for $0\leq \sigma \leq 1/2$, $\EE N(T;\sigma)\sim c_\sigma T\log T$, for some constant $c_\sigma>0$, and thus indicating a transition of this number of zeros.

 \textbf{Acknowledgements}.
 We are warmly thankful to Micah Millinovich for enlightening discussions that led us to Lemma \ref{lemma derivadas da zeta}.
-This project is supported by CNPq - grant Universal no. 403037/2021-2, and by FAPEMIG, grant Universal no. APQ-00256-23.
+We also thank the referee for his/her suggestion and corrections that improved our exposition.
+This project is supported by CNPq - grant Universal 403037/2021-2, and by FAPEMIG - grant Universal APQ-00256-23.

 { {\sc Departamento de Matem\'atica, Universidade Federal de Minas Gerais (UFMG), Av.
 Ant\^onio Carlos, 6627, CEP 31270-901, Belo Horizonte, MG, Brazil.} \\ \textit{Email address:} \verb|aymone.marco@gmail.com, caiomafiabueno@gmail.com| }